dwrobel/flatcam/README.md

 - changed the icon for Open Script and reused it for the Check Rules Tool
 - added a new tool named "Optimal Tool" which will determine the minimum distance between the copper features for a Gerber object, in fact determining the maximum diameter for a isolation tool that can be used for a complete isolation
+- fixed the ToolMeasurement geometry not being displayed

 27.09.2019